Corvusoft/restq/documentation/API.md

 ##### Exceptions

-Any exceptions raised will result in the service closing the active client session with an 500 (Internal Server Error) error response.
+Any exceptions raised will result in the service closing the active client session with a 500 (Internal Server Error) error response.

 #### Repository::read